fs-c/maniac/README.md

 ### Replay functionality

-The `-r` switch enables replays, meaning that, after the end of the current map has been reached, `maniac` will restart the current map and play it again.
+The `-r` switch enables replays.
+After the end of the current map has been reached, `maniac` will restart the current map and play it again.

-To (very crudely) simulate human progression, `-r` accepts a value that will be subtracted from the current humanization level at every replay.
+To (very crudely) simulate human progression, `-r` accepts a value which will be subtracted from the current humanization level at every replay.

 ## Compilation